grammyjs/link-checker/README.md

   https://raw.githubusercontent.com/grammyjs/link-checker/main/website_cli.ts [ROOT DIRECTORY]
 ```

-> Assumes the current directory as the ROOT DIRECTORY if none specified.
+> Assumes the current directory as the ROOT DIRECTORY if not specified.

 Supported arguments: